 Blessings of the Way of Faith

 6 For when we were still without strength, in due time Christ died for the ungodly.
 7 For rarely will anyone die for a righteous person, though for a good person someone might even dare to die.
-8 But this is how God shows his own special love to us: While we were still sinners, Christ died for us.
-9 And now that we have been justified by his blood, how much more will we be saved from wrath through him!
-10 For if, while we were still enemies, we were reconciled to God through the death of his Son, much more, having been reconciled, will we be saved by his life.
+8 Yet God displays his own love for us, in that while we were still sinners, Christ died for us.
+9 And now that we have been justified by his blood, how much more will we be saved3 from wrath through him!
+10 For if, while we were enemies, we were reconciled to God through the death of his Son, much more, having been reconciled, will we be saved by his life.
 11 And not only this, but we also exult4 in God through our Lord Jesus Christ, through whom we now have received the reconciliation.

 The Two Adams

-12 Therefore, just as sin entered the world through one man, and death through sin, so that death spread to all men because all sinned— 13 for until the Law sin was in the world, but when there is no law, sin is not charged to anyone’s account.
-14 And yet from the time of Adam till the time of Moses, death reigned, even over those whose sin was not like the transgression of Adam, who is a type5 of him who was yet to come.
+12 Therefore, just as sin entered the world through one man, and death through sin, so that death spread to all men because all sinned— 13 for until the Law, sin was in the world; but when there is no law, sin is not charged to anyone’s account.
+14 Nevertheless, from the time of Adam till the time of Moses, death reigned, even over those whose sin was not like the transgression of Adam, who is a type5 of him who was to come.

 18 So then: Just as one transgression resulted in condemnation for all men, so too did one act of righteousness result in justification and life8 for all men.
-19 For just as through the one man’s disobedience the many were made sinners, so too, through the obedience of the one, the many will be made righteous.
-20 Moreover, the Law came in that the offense might abound.
+19 For just as through the one man’s disobedience the many were made sinners, so too through the obedience of the One the many will be made righteous.
+20 Moreover, the Law came in so that the offense would abound.
 But where sin abounded, grace abounded all the more,9 21 so that just as sin reigned in death, so too grace might reign through righteousness, resulting in eternal life through Jesus Christ our Lord.